Get Updates

 3. Your total annual family income from all sources should not exceed ₹8,00,000.

-For Beneficiaries of PM CARES Children Scheme:
+For beneficiaries of PM CARES Children Scheme:

-2. There are no income or caste-related restrictions for PM CARES Children Scheme beneficiaries to apply for this scheme.
+2. There are no income or caste restrictions for you to benefit from this scheme.

 How To Apply

-1. Central Universities will issue advertisements inviting eligible students to apply.
+1. Central Universities empanelled under the scheme will release advertisements inviting eligible students to apply.

 2. Applications are accepted only through the online mode.